jmesnil/eap-helm-charts/charts/todo-backend/README.md

 Once the backend is deployed on OpenShift, it can be accessed from the route `todo-backend`.
 This value will be different for every installation of the backend.

-We can verify that this application is properly working as a ToDo Backend by running its https://todobackend.com/specs/index.html[specs] on it.
+We can verify that this application is properly working as a ToDo Backend by running its [specs](https://todobackend.com/specs/index.html) on it.

-Once all tests passed, we can use the https://todobackend.com/client/index.html[todobackend client] to have a Web application connected to the backend.
+Once all tests passed, we can use the [todobackend client](https://todobackend.com/client/index.html) to have a Web application connected to the backend.